zwgirl/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Enter an `Email address` (`Notifications` block) to get notifications about your deployments and changes to your application.
 This is a very simple way to keep tabs on your Metabase environment, so we recommend putting a valid email in here.

 ---
-# Deploying New Versions of Metabase on ElasticBeanstalk
+# Deploying New Versions of Metabase on Elastic Beanstalk

 Upgrading to the next version of Metabase is a very simple process where you will grab the latest published Elastic Beanstalk deployment file from Metabase and upload it to your `Application Versions` listing.
 From there it's a couple clicks and you're upgraded.